sabler/clockdown/README.md

 # clockdown

-Coundown to the 2024 U.S. Presidential Election
+Coundown to the 2024 U.S. Presidential Election.
+Please vote!